MichaelWondemuu/MichaelWondemuu/README.md

   </a>
 </p>

 **<h3 align="left">🚀 Passionate software engineer, working on e-commerce and procurement systems.
-Skilled in full-stack development, with expertise in NestJS, PostgreSQL, and microservices architecture.</h3>**
+Skilled in full-stack development, with expertise in NestJS, PostgreSQL, and microservices architecture.
+🎓 Lecturer at Woldia University
+I am passionate about sharing knowledge and inspiring the next generation of tech professionals.
+At Woldia University, I teach courses in computer science and software engineering, fostering innovation and critical thinking.

+💻 Software Developer at Prago Systems & Kachamale Technologies With hands-on experience in software development, I specialize in building scalable, user-friendly solutions.
+At Prago Systems, I focus on enterprise-grade software applications, while at Kachamale Technologies, I contribute to cutting-edge projects that drive technological advancements.

+🚀 What I Do:

+Develop and maintain complex software systems using modern tech stacks.
+Mentor and guide students and junior developers in their career journeys.
+Collaborate with teams to deliver innovative solutions to real-world problems.
+</h3>**

 **<h3 align="left">Rapid Fire</h3>**